Paracosms/obsidian/journal/post ap exams.md

 Environmental Science was not that bad.
 I sat next to EJ in the very far right corner of the upper gym, and while everyone was getting set up, I was playing Minecraft.
 I made it my goal to try and find diamonds before we had to get started.
 I ended up branch mining for 20 minutes before finding my first couple diamonds.
 The test wasn't very difficult at all, I did forget a few details on my FRQ, but I think it went okay.
 I'm expecting a 5 but wouldn't be surprised if I got a 4.

 I then waited a week, because Physics 1 was my final AP on the final day of AP testing.
 I was pretty stressed out the night before.
 I didn't get the sleep schedule I wanted and ended up staying up a little later than I would've liked.
 I was pretty nervous on test day.
 Since there were only 2 periods taking the test, each person got a whole table to themselves.
 Starting the test, I thought the first few questions weren't that bad.
 I was aiming for a 3, so it was okay to guess on a few.
 I ended up finishing with enough time to check some difficult questions.
 After a short break, we moved onto the FRQ section.
 I genuinely think I did really good on this section.

-ap stats
-- talk to everyone i knew
-- julia wiz mcdonalds
-- vanessa and i stuck in parking
--
-ap physics
-- surprisingly not that bad
-- call nathaniel
+I completed every part with answers I was decently satisfied with.
+After the test, I called Nathaniel and talked to him about the test while we both drove home.
+We also played Balatro for the first time in a while.

+Prom was more fun than I was expecting.
+My parents drove me out to San Jose and dropped me off at the hotel we were staying at.
+I'm really thankful we were able to stay the night because we barely had a functioning plan until the week before.
+Anyways, I changed into my suit in the bathroom, and we walked around the area waiting for prom to start.
+We went to the outskirts of SJSU and found a burger place that was extremely cheap, and I even got a burger for free.

 prom
 - purple guy